Campus Conduct System

 All students, faculty and staff members are a part of the conduct system.

 There is one conduct board which is called the Campus Conduct Board (CCB).
 The vice president for student life and dean of students is administratively responsible for the conduct process and the CCB.
-There are three permanent members and three rotating members on the CCB.
-The three permanent members consist of a faculty member and two students.
-These three members serve on the CCB for one year and they are chosen as follows:
+There are two permanent members and three rotating members on the CCB.
+The two permanent members consist of a faculty member and one student senator.
+The student representative serves one year and the faculty representative serves two years.
+These two members are chosen as follows:

 Chosen by faculty as one of her/his committee assignments at the time other committees are elected.